Inserting Background Images

 Use PVFARM tools to insert a public georeferenced image

-- Import Terrain- This check box will import public topo data that covers the area of the imported image.
+- Add Terrain- This check box will import public topo data that covers the area of the imported image.

 Inserting an existing user image